Ti Lung

-Tommy Tam Fu-wing (譚富榮, born 19 August 1946), known professionally by his stage name Ti Lung (狄龍), is a Hong Kong actor, martial artist known for his numerous starring roles in a string of Shaw Brothers Studio's films, particularly The Duel, The Blood Brothers, Clans of Intrigue, The Avenging Eagle, The Sentimental Swordsman and its sequel, as well as the classic John Woo film A Better Tomorrow and its sequel.
+Thomas Tam Fu-wing (譚富榮, born 19 August 1946), known by his stage name Ti Lung (狄龍), is a Hong Kong actor and martial artist.
+He emerged in the 1970s as a star of Shaw Brothers Studio wuxia films, particularly The Duel, The Blood Brothers, Clans of Intrigue, The Avenging Eagle, The Sentimental Swordsman and its sequel.
+He is also known for starring in the classic John Woo film A Better Tomorrow and its sequel.
+He is a Hong Kong Film Award, Golden Horse Award, and Golden Bauhinia Award winner.

 Early life

-On 19 August 1946, Ti was born as Tam Fu Wing (譚富榮) in Xinhui District, Guangzhou, Guangdong, China into a family with 4 members including himself, his parents and a younger sister.
-When he was 4 years old, his whole family moved to Hong Kong shortly after the end of the Chinese Civil War.
-He was educated at the Eton School in Hong Kong.
+Ti was born as Tam Fu Wing (譚富榮) in the Xinhui District of Guangzhou, Guangdong, China into a family with 4 members including himself, his parents and a younger sister.
+His whole family moved to Hong Kong shortly after the end of the Chinese Civil War, when he was four-years-old.

+He was educated at the Eton College in Hong Kong.
 However, after his father's death, he had to terminate his studies at the age of 11 in order to support his family.
 Initially, he worked as a delivery boy at a grocery store where he often delivered milk, newspapers and groceries.
-At 17, he trained as a tailor and studied Wing Chun with the master Jiu Wan in order to protect himself against street gangs.
+At 17, he trained as a tailor and studied Wing Chun in order to protect himself against street gangs.